Soh Wooi Yik

 Soh Wooi Yik (蘇偉譯 (Sū Wěiyì, So͘ Úi-e̍k); born 17 February 1998) is a Malaysian badminton player.
 A world champion, an Asian champion and a double bronze medalist at the Olympic Games, he and his partner Aaron Chia became the first ever world badminton champions from Malaysia after winning the men's doubles title at the 2022 World Championships.
-Together, they also won a gold medal at the 2019 SEA Games and 2025 Asian Championships, a silver medal at the 2022 Asian Championships, as well as bronze medals at the 2020 and 2024 Summer Olympics, 2022 Commonwealth Games, 2023 World Championships 2022 Asian Games and 2024 Asian Championships.
+Together, they also won a gold medal at the 2019 SEA Games and 2025 Asian Championships, silver medals at the 2026 World Championships, 2022 Asian Championships and 2025 SEA Games, as well as bronze medals at the 2020 and 2024 Summer Olympics, 2022 Commonwealth Games, 2023 World Championships 2022 Asian Games and 2024 Asian Championships.
 They are also the first Malaysian men’s doubles pair to win consecutive medals at the Olympic Games.

 Background

 Soh was born in Kuala Lumpur.
 He is the son of former Malaysian badminton player Soh Goon Chup.
 His maternal uncle Soo Beng Kiang is a former Malaysia badminton player and Olympian and had partnered with Cheah Soon Kit to help Malaysia win the 1992 Thomas Cup.